bdaiinstitute/spatialmath-python/_sources/intro.rst.txt

 ======================  ============================    =======================

-In addition to the merits outlined above, classes ensure that the numerical value is always valid because the constraints (eg. orthogonality, unit norm) are enforced when the object is constructed.
+In addition to the merits of classes outlined above, classes ensure that the numerical value is always valid because the constraints (eg. orthogonality, unit norm) are enforced when the object is constructed.
 For example::

   >>> SE3(np.zeros((4,4)))